ibm-cloud-docs/containers/cs_secure.md

 All containers are protected by [predefined Calico network policy settings](/docs/containers?topic=containers-network_policies#default_policy) that are configured on every worker node during cluster creation.
 By default, all outbound network traffic is allowed for all worker nodes.
 Inbound network traffic is blocked with the following exceptions:
 - **NodePort**: The [Kubernetes NodePort range](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport){: external} is opened by default so that you can expose apps with [NodePort services](/docs/containers?topic=containers-nodeport).
 To block inbound network traffic on NodePorts in your cluster, see [Controlling inbound traffic to NLB or NodePort services](/docs/containers?topic=containers-network_policies#block_ingress).
 - **IBM monitoring ports**: By default, IBM opens a few ports on your cluster so that network traffic can be monitored by IBM and for IBM to automatically install security updates for the Kubernetes master.
-Access from the Kubernetes master to the worker node's kubelet is secured by an OpenVPN tunnel.
+Access from the Kubernetes master to the worker node's kubelet is secured by an OpenVPN (Kubernetes version 1.20 or earlier) or Konnectivity (Kubernetes version 1.21 or later) tunnel.
 For more information, see the [{{site.data.keyword.containerlong_notm}} architecture](/docs/containers?topic=containers-service-arch).

 **What is network segmentation and how can I set it up for a cluster?**